tyayers/apigee-x-quickstart/docs/tf-tutorial.md

 ```
 Click to copy into a new environment file.

 After copying the file, click <walkthrough-editor-open-file filePath="1_env.dev.sh">here</walkthrough-editor-open-file> to open the file in the editor.
+Set the variables to your own values.

 Then, source the `1_env.dev.sh` file in the Cloud shell.